aeronlroach/django-quiz/README.rst

     pip install -r requirements.txt

-NOTE: If you already have a Django project setup, you can skip this step Now that Django is installed, you can start your Django project.
-Replace `project_name` with the name of your project.
+Now that Django is installed, you can start your Django project.
+Replace `project_name` with the name of your project.**NOTE: If you already have a Django project setup, you can skip this step**

     django-admin startproject project_name